KVMR

-KVMR (89.5 FM) is a community radio station founded in 1978 in Nevada City, California.
+KVMR (89.5 FM) is a community radio station founded in 1978 in Nevada City, California, United States.

-The beginning
+History

-After two years of planning by Sacramento visionary, Lee Amundsen, KVMR signed on the air on July 14, 1978.
+After two years of planning, KVMR signed on the air on July 14, 1978.
 KVMR first operated under the umbrella of the Nevada City-based non-profit, The American Victorian Museum (AVM).
 Deriving its name from Victorian Museum Radio, KVMR first broadcast from a small shack on nearby Banner Mountain, at just 20 watts, four hours a day.

-In 1981, with the help of AVM Directors Charles Woods and David Osborn, Ruthe Hamm, Carol and David Fluke, KVMR found a home at the Museum, upgraded its power and began broadcasting 24 hours a day.
-Drawing from a rich pool of local talent, KVMR's programming quickly began to incorporate live, in-studio performances.
-The popularity of these live broadcasts spurred a small crew of broadcasters to launch a regular live-broadcast performance series from the stage at the AVM.
+In 1981, with the help of AVM directors, KVMR found a home at the Museum, upgraded its power and began broadcasting 24 hours a day.

 By the mid- to late 1980s, KVMR's nominal board formed an independent non-profit organization and purchased the station from the failing AVM.
-In 1989, ownership of the station was transferred to the Nevada City Community Broadcast Group (NCCBG), KVMR's first Board of Directors.
-Since the mid 1990s, KVMR has matured to adopt a business structure supported with sound policies and prudent fiscal management.
+In 1989, ownership of the station was transferred to the Nevada City Community Broadcast Group (NCCBG), KVMR's first board of directors.